-AEC 1 - potential for soil and groundwater contamination from historical activities associated with the quarrying operations, including the servicing and maintenance of machinery and equipment, collection and disposal of waste oils, spills and poor handling of waste products which may contribute to soil contamination.
+• AEC 1 - potential for soil and groundwater contamination from historical activities associated with the quarrying operations, including the servicing and maintenance of machinery and equipment, collection and disposal of waste oils, spills and poor handling of waste products which may contribute to soil contamination.

-The proposed quarry operations at this site are not a permanent operation with plant and equipment being mobilised to site by Sheridans as needed on a campaign basis.
+The proposed quarry operations at this site are not a permanent operation with plant and equipment being mobilised to site by Council as needed on a campaign basis.
 This will also minimise the need for servicing of plant on site due to a lack of suitable workshop facilities.
 Refuelling of plant and equipment will be undertaken using modern mobile fuel handling equipment.
 This will avoid the use of metal fuel drums and the requirement to store bulk fuel and oils on this site and minimise potential for spills.

-AEC 2 - Buried inert waste from historical poor waste disposal practices, including in the northern bund wall.
-Development of the quarry will require the excavation and removal of the northern bund wall and any buried waste materials.
+• AEC 2 - Presence of inert waste from historical poor waste disposal practices, including scrap metal observed on the earthen bund to the south of the quarry pit.
 It is recommended that these inert waste materials are collected and removed from this site for recycling (e.g., scrap metal) or to an appropriate NSW EPA licensed waste facility which can accept this waste.

 It is also noted that if the quarrying expansion is approved the environment protection license to be issued for extractive activities will include enforceable conditions prohibiting the disposal of any waste generated by the quarry operations on this site.

-The initial Conceptual Site Model (CSM) prepared for this PSI identified a potential risk from buried inert waste materials in the northern bund wall on this site.
+The initial Conceptual Site Model (CSM) prepared for this PSI identified a potential risk from the presence of inert waste materials on this site.
 Based on the assessment of risk provided above the CSM has been refined and there is an acceptable level of risk for the use of this site for ongoing quarrying purposes.